While Mount Desert Island (MDI) is well-known as a family destination,

 revisit the past at a local historical society.

-Enjoy a romantic getaway in one of our twelve private cottages nestled under the forest canopy.
+Enjoy a romantic getaway in one of our thirteen private cottages nestled under the forest canopy.
 Each cottage has a fully equipped kitchen and outdoor deck.
-The restaurants and shops of SW Harbor are just a five minute walk.
-Stay from two nights to two weeks to celebrate your engagement, your honeymoon, your 60th anniversary, or just each other.
+The restaurants and shops of SW Harbor are just a five minute walk away.
+Come and stay to celebrate your engagement, your honeymoon, your 25th anniversary, or just each other!

 Acadia Repertory Theatre